 Grooming your guinea pig is part of the regular (and often daily) maintenance that your small pet will need.
-A grooming session can include brushing their hair, bathing and nail clipping but not all these tasks need to be undertaken every day.
+A grooming session can include brushing their hair (they have hair, not fur!), bathing and nail clipping but not all these tasks need to be undertaken every day.

 In this article we discuss how to groom both long and short-haired guinea pigs (brushing) , how to deal with tangles and matted hair, how to cut your pet’s hair and we give you a guide to the best tools for the job.
 Bathing and nail cutting will be discussed in separate articles.